Bogotobogo

 A thread can execute a thread join to wait until the other thread terminates.

 Let's think about the following scenario.
-You are preparing for tomorrow's presentation with your collegue.
+You are preparing for tomorrow's presentation with your colleague.
 As a primary member of your team, you need to continue working while the other team member going out and bring a lunch for you.
-In this case, you are the main thread and your collegue is a child thread, and both you and your collegue are doing their job concurrently (i.e., working and bring a lunch bag).
+In this case, you are the main thread and your colleague is a child thread, and both you and your colleague are doing their job concurrently (i.e., working and bring a lunch bag).
 Now, we have two cases to consider.
-First, your collegue brings your lunch and terminates while you are working.
+First, your colleague brings your lunch and terminates while you are working.
 In this case, you can stop working and enjoy the lunch.
 Second, you finish your work early and take a nap before the lunch is available.
 Of course, you cannot fall into a deep sleep; otherwise, you won't have a chance to eat the lunch.
-What you are going to do is to wait until your collegue brings the lunch back.
+What you are going to do is to wait until your colleague brings the lunch back.

 A parent thread may join with many child threads created by the parent.
 Or, a parent only join with some of its child threads, and ignore other child threads.
 In this case, those child threads that are ignored by the parent will be terminated when the parent terminates.